 If they fight at school, they need to step up and sort the problem because the parents will not come into the picture.
 Unfortunately, such kids end up being reticent and this affects their mental health.
 They rarely talk about their feelings and are very afraid of trusting anyone else.

-According to research conducted between 2015 and 2017 across teens in the United States of America, kids exhibiting gay/lesbian behavior are at twice the risk of being abused as compared to straight children.
 Child abuse is a painful reality even as countries are struggling to combat its growing menace.
 Unfortunately, children who face abusive behaviors as kids find it very difficult to trust others even as adults.
+The experience is likely to manifest into various mental health issues in the long term, various researches have established this.

 The behaviors could be physically, verbally or mentally abusive.
 However, the lack of trust leads to a counter dependent attitude and of course other mental health issues as well.
-The best way to combat this is to ensure that you speak to kids regularly and make them aware of such abusive behaviors.
-This way if anything does happen, they will not hesitate to approach you.
+The best way to avoid the problem from becoming worse, is to ensure that the child seeks professional advice, if he or she displays even the slightest signs of mental health issues.

 Breach of trust